papayiannis/reverberation_learning_python/README.md

 ## AIRs

-The first set of experiments looked at how AIRs can be used to train DNNs and how they can be used for inference.
+The first set of experiments in [1] looked at how AIRs can be used to train DNNs and how they can be used for inference.
 The 4 candidate architectures for the task, confided in the paper are shown below.

 ![AIR](doc/figures/room_dnn/all_air.png)